canonical/craft-providers/docs/explanation/cryptography.rst

 Communication with local processes
 ----------------------------------

-Craft Providers uses the `requests
+Craft Providers uses the `Requests
 <https://requests.readthedocs.io/en/latest/>`_ library to communicate over Unix
-sockets with the local `snapd agent
+sockets with the local `snap daemon (snapd)
 <https://snapcraft.io/docs/installing-snapd>`_.
 These requests are used to
 fetch information about required software.
 If the software is missing, Craft Providers will install it through snapd.
 This is done by querying the `snapd